Mesothelioma Claims

 Some people with mesothelioma have no symptoms at all in the early stages; therefore, if you know that you have been exposed to asbestos in the past and believe it may be the cause of your symptoms, it is always a good idea to visit a doctor for medical advice.
 Any damage caused by asbestos may be possible to detect with a scan or x-ray.

-Boilermakers and Laggers – It was commonplace for boilers to be insulated with asbestos lagging.
+It was commonplace for boilers to be insulated with asbestos lagging.
 Boilermakers also work alongside the contractors (laggers) who install and renew asbestos boiler insulation.
-This type of work has put boilermakers and laggers at a particularly high risk of developing mesothelioma.
+This work has put boilermakers and laggers at a particularly high risk of developing mesothelioma.

-are at risk of developing mesothelioma because they also worked alongside laggers.
-Electricians also often have to cut or drill through asbestos insulation to install cable trays, instruments, switches and wiring systems.
+Electricians are at risk of developing mesothelioma because they also work alongside laggers.
+They often have to cut or drill through asbestos insulation to install cable trays, instruments, switches, and wiring systems.

-are also at risk of developing mesothelioma as a result of sawing, drilling and fixing or replacing asbestos cement board often used in partition walls, suspended ceilings, flooring, roof tiles and thermal insulation.
+They are also at risk of mesothelioma due to sawing, drilling, and fixing or replacing asbestos cement board, often used in partition walls, suspended ceilings, flooring, roof tiles, and thermal insulation.

 may have been exposed to asbestos as it was frequently used in brake pads and clutches.
 This has put some Motor Mechanics at risk of developing mesothelioma.

-install, maintain and repair pipes, boilers and heating systems.
-The nature of their work means that they have to cut or drill through walls as well as cutting and assembling sections of pipe, removing and replacing damaged sections of pipe, valve and flanges etc. All of these tasks put them at risk of developing mesothelioma as pipes frequently used to be covered with asbestos lagging.
+Installed, maintained, and repaired pipes, boilers, and heating systems.
+The nature of their work means that they have to cut or drill through walls as well as cut and assemble sections of pipe, remove and replace damaged sections of pipe, valves, flanges, etc. All of these tasks put them at risk of developing mesothelioma as pipes frequently used to be covered with asbestos lagging.
 As the pipes were cut, fibres from the asbestos lagging were released into the air and inhaled by the pipefitter or plumber.

 Asbestosis is a serious medical condition caused by inhaling asbestos fibres, which can lead to lung damage and other respiratory problems.
 If you have been diagnosed with asbestosis or mesothelioma and believe that it is the result of exposure to asbestos in the workplace or from another source, you may be entitled to make a claim for compensation in Ireland.